-We developed the brand concept for a flagship hotel located in the booming 10th district in Paris.
+We developed the hotel concept for a flagship property located in the booming 10th district in Paris.

 From office to hotel